In this article

 Businesses must have a “Do not sell my personal information” link.

-Companies must have a “Do not share my personal information” link and a “Limit the use of my sensitive personal information” link.
+Companies must have a “Do not sell or share my personal information” link and a “Limit the use of my sensitive personal information” link.

 Fines